sjain1297/Solutions/README.md

 5. StudentDetails:
    Maintain records of students.
 Also have the ability to INSERT, DELETE, UPDATE & SEARCH records.

-#To execute any code execute command python followed by python file name from cmd.
+#To run any code execute command, python followed by python file name from cmd.
 Ex: python GroupByOwner.py